Returns the number of times a counter has reset within the specified time window.

 |tsExpression||Expression that describes the time series you want the number of counter resets for.|

-flapping() function reports how frequently a time series falls and then climbs within a shifting time window.
-You typically use
+flapping() function reports how often a time series falls and then climbs within a specified time window.
+You can use this function to see whether a service is flapping, that is, whether there are great fluctuations.

 flapping() with counter metrics to determine how often a counter reset has occurred over a moving time window.
 For example,